 If the officer arrests you, but you feel any part of the stop was unlawful, discuss the situation with a lawyer.
 You may have grounds to file a motion to suppress any evidence obtained.

-At Lokken & Associates, P.C., our attorneys provide effective defense for those charged with crimes in Salt Lake City.
+At Lokken & Putnam, P.C., our attorneys provide effective defense for those charged with crimes in Salt Lake City.
 We'll thoroughly review your case to build a solid defense on your behalf.
 Call us at (801) 829-9783 or contact us online today.